 "The golden rule of potty training is not to become cross or angry with them, hard as it may be," says Amanda.
 "Step out of the room and scream, or go get a large gin!
 But definitely don’t become cross at them because they will then associate potty training with mummy and daddy being cross and they’ll start hating potty training."

-Keep giving reminders: Remember to keep asking your child if he needs a wee every 20 minutes or so.
+- Keep giving reminders: Remember to keep asking your child if he needs a wee every 20 minutes or so.
+You can even set a timer on your phone, or use a smart speaker.

 Learning how to use the loo is a complex skill set for a little one to grasp.
 He must learn what poos and wees are, how to recognise when one’s on its way, how to pull his pants down – and back up – and what the loo roll is for and how to wash his hands.
 And that’s without the tricky business of actually doing his business.